 - 290.143 Self-interest, self-review or familiarity threats may be created if a member of the Audit Team has recently served as a Director, Officer, or employee of the Audit Client.
-This would be the case when, for example, a member of the Audit Team has to evaluate elements of the Financial Statements for which the member of the Audit Team had prepared the accounting records while with the Client. - 290.144 If, during the period covered by the audit report, a member of the Audit Team had served as a Director or Officer of the Audit Client, or was an employee in a position to exert significant influence over the preparation of the Client's accounting records or the Financial Statements on which the Firm will express an Opinion, or the conduct or efficacy of the audit, the threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
-Consequently, such individuals shall not be assigned to the Audit Team.

-AUST290.144.1 If, during the period covered by the audit report, a member of the Audit Team is:
+This would be the case when, for example, a member of the Audit Team has to evaluate elements of the Financial Statements for which the member of the Audit Team had prepared the accounting records while with the client. - 290.144 If, during the period covered by the audit report, a member of the Audit Team had served as a Director or Officer of the Audit Client, or was an employee in a position to exert significant influence10 over the preparation of the client's accounting records or the Financial Statements on which the Firm will express an Opinion, the threat created would be so significant that no safeguards could reduce the threat to an Acceptable Level.
+Consequently, such individuals shall not be assigned to the Audit Team. - 290.145 Self-interest, self-review or familiarity threats may be created if, before the period covered by the audit report, a member of the Audit Team had served as a Director or Officer of the Audit Client, or was an employee in a position to exert significant influence over the preparation of the client's accounting records or Financial Statements on which the Firm will express an Opinion11.
+For example, such threats would be created if a decision made or work performed by the individual in the prior period, while employed by the client, is to be evaluated in the current period as part of the current Audit Engagement.
+The existence and significance of any threats will depend on factors such as: